darina-techery/taf-flavor-playground/README.md

 **NOTE**: DO NOT create Steps via `steps = new ***Steps()`, because Steps are constructed by Dagger.

-There are 3 tests.base classes for tests:
+There are 3 base classes for tests:
 * `BaseTest` provides access to test steps.
 Use it for basic tests.internal self-tests.
 ```java
 public class MySimpleTest extends BaseTest {